webplatform/docs/css/properties/display/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The display CSS property specifies the type of rendering box used for an element.
-It is also used to completely turn off the display of an element.}}
+{{Summary_Section|In addition to the position property, display property tells the browser how to render the element.
+It can be used to completely remove the element from the page, or to specify flow and the type of rendering box for an element.}}
 {{CSS Property
 |Applies to=All elements
 |Inherited=No